mickeyakhter/mickeyakhter/README.md

 ### Welcome to Mickey Akhter's GitHub Profile! 👋

 🛠 **Jack of all trades** in IT integration.
-Whether you're looking to integrate new systems into your existing infrastructure, modernize your old codebase, or migrate services to the cloud while dismantling monolithic architectures, I'm your person.
+Whether you're looking to integrate new systems into your existing infrastructure, modernize your old codebase, or migrate services to the cloud while dismantling monolithic architectures, I'm your guy.

 ---